Get access to everything we publish when you sign up for Outside+.

 Because pasta makes such a quick and easy dinner during the week, Sumbal gives her blessing to enjoy it regularly—just make sure to load up on the veggies and protein you serve with the pasta, and limit your pasta portion to 2 ounces (which is around 1 cup cooked).
 “But if you’re consuming for a pre-race meal and the goal is to load up on carbs without compromising gut motility,” she says, “I suggest to aim for 1.5–2 cups pasta with marinara sauce, and top with your choice of protein, but easy on the veggies to reduce the fiber.”

-These alternative pastas were all put to the family-dinner test.
+These plant-based pasta brands were all put to the family-dinner test.

-There is literally one ingredient in this spaghetti: organic black beans.
-The dark appearance and smell while cooking might be a little off-putting, but the mild flavor pleasantly surprised testers.
-Plus, the texture is very similar to spaghetti and isn’t grainy or mushy, like you might expect from a bean-only ingredient list.
-The flavor, while not strong, isn’t exactly neutral, so we topped our black bean spaghetti with olive oil, garlic, tomatoes, salt and red chili flakes for a light-tasting but satisfying meal.
-In each 2-ounce serving are a whopping 25 grams of protein, 215 calories, 23 grams of carbs, 12 grams of fiber, plus hefty doses of potassium, calcium and iron.
-If black beans aren’t your bean of choice, Explore also offers pastas made from lentils, edamame and rice.
+Who doesn’t love a short ingredient list?
+Organic black bean flour and organic black sesame flour is all it is.
+The dark appearance and smell while cooking might be a little off-putting, but the mild flavor was a pleasant surprise.
+Plus, the texture is very similar to spaghetti and isn’t grainy or mushy, like you might expect from a bean-based ingredient list.
+The flavor, while not strong, isn’t exactly neutral, so we topped our black bean spaghetti with olive oil, garlic, tomatoes, salt, and red chili flakes for a light-tasting but satisfying meal.
+In each 2-ounce serving are a whopping 25 grams of protein, 23 grams of carbs, 12 grams of fiber, plus hefty doses of potassium, calcium, and iron.
+If black beans aren’t your bean of choice, Explore also offers pastas made from lentils, edamame, and brown rice.

 It may look like traditional pasta, but Banza is actually an entire line of chickpea-based pastas in all your favorite shapes (pinwheel, anyone?).
-Each package contains only 8 ounces (so half of a traditional 1-pound pasta package), but testers found you didn’t need nearly as much to fill you up, thanks to its denser texture and higher protein content.
-The texture is right in line with whole-wheat pasta—slightly chewy—but the flavor and fun shapes made it a hit with both kids and pasta-picky husbands.
+Each package contains only 8 ounces (so half of a traditional 1-pound pasta package), but we found you didn’t need nearly as much to fill you up, thanks to its denser texture and higher protein content.
+The texture is right in line with whole-wheat pasta—slightly chewy—but the flavor and fun shapes make it a hit with both kids and pasta-picky partners.
 Because it’s so rich in protein, it makes an easy last-second dinner—just cook it up with whatever marinara-type sauce you have in the cupboard without needing to add extra protein to your meal.
-In each 2-ounce serving are 14 grams of protein (thanks to both the chickpeas and added pea protein), 190 calories, 32 grams of carbs, 8 grams of fiber and a hefty dose of iron.
+In each 2-ounce serving are 20 grams of protein (thanks to both the chickpeas and added pea protein), 32 grams of carbs, 8 grams of fiber, and a hefty dose of iron.